liuandy1207/Handbooks/PythonHandbook.md

 <hr>

 ### Local Variables vs Global Variables
-- Local Variables: defined inside a function -> accessible only within the function
+- **Local Variables**: defined inside a function -> only accessible within the function
-- Global Variables: defined outside a function -> accessible throughout the code
+- **Global Variables**: defined outside a function -> accessible throughout the code

 > - In a function, local variables with the same name as global variables have priority.
 > - Parameters are local variables.